GoogleCloudPlatform/compute-image-tools/daisy/README.md

   * [Dependency Map](#dependency-map)

 ## Setup
-Daisy is available for Windows, macOS, and Linux distros.
-We are in the process of releasing precompiled binaries.

-Until then, Daisy is easily buildable with the Golang SDK.
+Daisy is available for Windows, macOS, and Linux distros and is easily buildable with the Golang SDK.
 ```shell
 go get github.com/GoogleCloudPlatform/compute-image-tools/daisy
 ```